NoXPhasma/protondb_faq/README.md

 - Be sure that your system is up-to-date and that you use the latest drivers available for your graphics card.

-- Be sure that no 3rd Party DRM like "Denuvo" is making trouble here.
+- Be sure that you have checked on [WineHQ](https://appdb.winehq.org) If your game runs on Wine.
+If you see that it run, then maybe an 3rd Party DRM like "Denuvo" is making trouble here.

 - Be sure that you run Steam with Steam Runtime libraries: